dwmkerr/puzlog/README.md

 ## Epic - Login

+- [ ] feat: show success snackbar when user accounts linked TODO refactor success/warning/etc into single component
+- [x] feat: welcome panel on popup for sign in
-- [ ] feat: user initiated sign in as guest
+- [x] feat: user initiated sign in as guest
-- [ ] feat: user initiated sign in with google
+- [x] feat: user initiated sign in with google
 - [ ] feat: on initial start puzzle, sign in as an anonymous user if there is no current user
 - [ ] test: sign out, sign in with google, sign up again with google, proper error
 - [ ] feat: if logged in as a guest user show a warning on the puzlog page telling link accounts